shivam10lm/news/readme.md

    ```
 4. Set up the database:

-   - Create a MySQL database
+   - Create tables in your AWS RDS MySQL instance
    - The tables will be created automatically when the server starts

 5. Start the backend server: